Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Superior sample complexity: The second moment suffices for sums of point masses

+where $k(\bx) = e^{-\frac{\|\bx\|^2}{2\kappa^2}}$ is an isotropic Gaussian with standard deviation $\kappa > 0$.
+Our results guarantee unique recovery from the second moment also for this model.
+The proof of the following result is given in the appendix. \begin{theorem} Consider the model given by \eqref{eq:model_sparse_gaussian_structure}.
+Assume that conditions \textup{\textbf{A1}-\textbf{A2}} hold.
+Then the second moment $M_2^G$ of the projection images formed from the model in \eqref{eq:model_sparse_gaussian_structure} uniquely determines the set of atom locations and weights $\{ (w_i,\ba_i) : i = 1, \ldots, p \}$ up to a joint rotation and reflection of the atom locations in $\R^3$. \end{theorem}

-Prior works on the sample complexity of cryo-EM \textup{\cite{bandeira2017estimation, pereira2019information, abbe2018estimation}} \textup{do not} directly apply to the model above.
+We next discuss an additional extension of the model of \eqref{eq:model_sparse_structure}-\textup{(\ref{eq:image-2})}.
+Prior works on the sample complexity of cryo-EM \textup{\cite{bandeira2017estimation, pereira2019information, abbe2018estimation}} \textup{do not} directly apply to the models above.
 The principal reason is that the measurement formation defined by \eqref{eq:image-2} is not finite-dimensional.
 Therefore, we consider a pixelated and blurred variant of the model.
 The molecule is still specified by a collection of atoms $\{(\ba_i, w_i): i = 1, \ldots, p\}$.
 However, each projection image now consists of $2^m \! \times 2^m$ pixels:

 Here, we discretized $[-1,1]^2$ into equi-sized squares, where $j_1, j_2 \in \{-2^{m-1}, -2^{m-1}+1, \ldots, 2^{m-1} - 1\}$ and $\tau = 1/2^{m-1}$.
 Also, $\ast$ denotes convolution and $k(x,y)$ is the isotropic Gaussian kernel with fixed variance $\kappa^2$, i.e., $k(x,y) = e^{\frac{-x^2-y^2}{2\kappa^2}}$.
 Last, the noise satisfies $\varepsilon(j_1, j_2) \overset{i.i.d.}{\sim} \mathcal{N}(0,\sigma^2)$.